looming-factory/DMP/README.md

 and storing demonstrations, computing, and storing Dynamical Movement Primitives in a library while also generating and executing safe trajectories on the robot.

-The project package dependencies is found at:
+The project package dependencies are found at:

 https://github.com/UniversalRobots/Universal_Robots_ROS_Driver